StringEpsilon/fbJson/README.md

 ## The code ##

 The main parser ( `jsonTime.Parse()` ) is written do to as little allocations, string comparisons and concatinations as possible.
-There are only two points in the code, where I create a partial copy of the parsed string, because it's slow to do so.
-The main bottleneck, according to my tests is indeed the single TRIM()-call I have in the code.

 This code is deliberatly ugly for the sake of performance.
-I even considered (and crudely benchmarked) the use of GOTO to make errorhandling faster ;-)
+I even had to use GOTO to make the errorhandling somewhat acceptable.

 ## API